Report on effectiveness of NDV treatments

 • How many of those dogs survived?

 For this survey, the diagnosis of distemper relied on the judgment of each vet.
 Very often, the dog owners did not want to pay the additional expense of a lab test.
-So, the vets would make the diagnosis based on their experience, the apparent symptoms and in the context of whether they were in the midst of a distemper outbreak.
+So, the vets often would make the diagnosis based on their experience, the apparent symptoms and in the context of whether they were in the midst of a distemper outbreak.
 The reports from owners and dog caregivers was largely tracked by e-mail.

 Because the means of diagnosis is inconsistent, we do not claim that these numbers prove canine distemper can be cured.
 Our work to prove the effectiveness of these treatments is not done.
 But we gathered these numbers as an attempt to give a sample of what is happening around the world.
 We hardly think that all distemper cases are being reported to us, and very often we are told that the cases we do know of are just a handful of examples out of a population where dogs are dying in overwhelming numbers.